Civil War Trust

 Also participating in the news conference will be Dr. Libby O'Connell, Chief Historian of The History Channel.
 Dr. O'Connell developed and oversees "Save Our History," The History Channel's campaign to promote historic preservation.

 The news conference will be held at 10 a.m. in the Frank Holeman Lounge of the National Press Club.
 Copies of the report will be available at the event.
-Food and beverages will be served
+Refreshments will be served.

 WHAT: News conference to announce the ten most endangered Civil War battlefields in the U.S.

-WHO: Writer, actor and economist Ben Stein; historian Dr. Libby O'Connell; and CWPT President James Lighthizer
+WHO: Former Congressmen Charlie Wilson and Bob Mrazek; historian Dr. Libby O'Connell; and CWPT President James Lighthizer

 WHERE: Frank Holeman Lounge of the National Press Club, 529 14th Street, N.W., Washington, D.C.